Design Thinking, Lean Startup and Agile Development

 Questions concerning the format?
 Please get in touch with us!

-For more information about the workshop please contact:
+For more information on our services please contact:

 "During the three days of the workshop, the HPI Academy succeeded in ensuring a valuable exchange with other participants and the trainers, which I am happy to continue after the end of the course.
 I liked the fact that the individual methodologies were also critically evaluated in the workshop and that their possibilities and limitations based on real-world experience were openly discussed.
 A big thank you to the trainers and other participants!